hybridgroup/gitnesse/README.md

 # Gitnesse

- Gitnesse is a Cucumber-wiki integration tool.
+ Gitnesse is an acceptance testing tool.

- It enables a project to store cucumber features in a git-based wiki, and then test them against your code.
+ It enables a project to store Cucumber feature stories in a git-based wiki, test them against your code, and then update the wiki with the latest test results.

- Conceptually influenced by Fitnesse http://fitnesse.org/
+ Conceptually influenced by Fitnesse http://fitnesse.org/ thank you Uncle Bob!

 ## Installation